stacyholtz6/liri-node-app/README.md

 ### Inquirer Code Sample

-This is a sample of the inquirer code used to get the user input and run the command enters
+This is a sample of the inquirer code used to get the user input and run the command entered.

 ![Inquirer](assets/media/inquirerPrompt.png)
 ![inquirer](assets/media/inquirerAnswer.png)